-- (a) Explanation of certain differences between the governmental fund balance sheet and the government-wide statement of net position-Included with the governmental fund balance sheet is a reconciliation between fund balance - total governmental funds and net position - governmental activities as reported in the government-wide statement of net position.
-These differences, including the recording of the Authority's capital assets and long-term workers' compensation claims liability, and various equity reclassifications, are outlined in the "Adjustments" column on the balance sheet / statement of net position. - (b) Explanation of certain differences between the governmental fund statement of revenues, expenditures, and changes in fund balances and the government-wide statement of activities- Included with the governmental fund statement of revenues, expenditures, and changes in fund balances, there is a reconciliation between net changes in fund balances - total governmental funds and changes in net position of governmental activities as reported in the government-wide statement of activities.
-A detailed explanation of these differences is provided in the "Adjustments" column on the statement of revenues, expenditures, and changes in fund balance / statement of activities.
+- (a) Explanation of certain differences between the governmental fund balance sheet and the government-wide statement of net position-Included with the governmental fund balance sheet is a reconciliation between fund balance total governmental funds and net position governmental activities as reported in the government-wide statement of net position.
+These differences, including the recording of the Authority's capital assets and long-term workers' compensation claims liability, and various equity reclassifications, are outlined in the "Adjustments" column on the balance sheet / statement of net position. - (b) Explanation of certain differences between the governmental fund statement of revenues, expenditures, and changes in fund balances and the government-wide statement of activities-Included with the governmental fund statement of revenues, expenditures, and changes in fund balances, there is a reconciliation between net changes in fund balances total governmental funds and changes in net position of governmental activities as reported in the government-wide statement of activities.
+These differences are included in the "Adjustments" column on the statement of revenues, expenditures, and changes in fund balance / statement of activities and consist of depreciation expense for the year and the full change in available taxes receivable.